-“I was online reading a list of what I need to buy,” he says, ”and it says I need coasters.”
-He frowns, “I’m not sure I need coasters.”
+“I was online, reading a list of what I need to buy to set up house, and it said I need coasters.”
+He frowns.
+“I’m not sure I need coasters.”

 By seven months of age he had commandeered my coasters.
 They ended up in his mouth, gummed, sloppy with baby drool.
 In his hands, my coasters did more harm to tabletops than good.
 A favorite thing he liked to do was use them to scrape back and forth on the varnished wood.
 He would bang, bang, bang them against the furniture.
 The lovely sound made him pause, cocking his head to one side and crowing before he began again, a wonderful endless game.

 We generally use bits of junk mail or magazines that are lying about, maybe a potholder.
-More than a few times, a clean sock from the laundry pile conveniently located on the couch.
+More than a few times, a clean sock from the laundry pile conveniently located on the couch would do.
 Strange how family habits take over and proper niceties are forgotten.